rvirding/luerl/doc/src/luerl_new.3.md

 % Jean Chassoul, Robert Virding
 % 2018-2023

+# Name
+luerl_new - New basic interface to the Luerl system

 # Interface functions - New Version
 The **Lua State** parameter is the state of a Lua VM instance.
 It must be created with the **luerl_new:init()** call and be carried from one call to the next.